luisminero/Pyscholar/docs/source/installation.rst

 	 Type "help", "copyright", "credits" or "license" for more information.
 	 >>>

-    * And finally we import the package Pyscholar:
+    * Now we just need to import the package:

       .. code-block:: python